die-hardfan/Week2_BabySoC_Fundamentals/BabySoc_functional_modelling/Labs.md

 ENb_VCO: Enable for the VCO.
 Controls whether the output CLK toggles or is held low.
 REF: Reference clock input.
 The PLL locks to this clock

+The module starts with CLK = 0 and period = 25 ns (40 MHz).
+If ENb_VCO = 1, the CLK toggles every period/2 ns.
+Each time the reference clock REF has a rising edge:
+Calculate the reference period.
+Adjust the VCO period to 1/8 of the reference clock period.
+This simulates a frequency-multiplying PLL with VCO locking to a reference.

+Important: This is behavioral code for simulation, not synthesizable RTL.
+The #(delay) and real types are purely for timing simulation.

 <details>
   <summary> Detailed Explanation </summary>

+Real Variables
+real period, lastedge, refpd;

+period: The current period of the output CLK in nanoseconds.
+Used for timing delays.

+lastedge: Stores the time of the last rising edge of REF.

+refpd: The reference clock period (time between two REF rising edges).

+Note: real type is used for simulation with time delays in #(...) constructs.
+Cannot be synthesized to hardware—this is behavioral/testbench code, not RTL for an FPGA/ASIC.

+Initial Block
+initial begin
+   lastedge = 0.0;
+   period = 25.0; // 25ns period = 40MHz
+   CLK <= 0;
+end

+lastedge = 0.0; → Initialize the last REF edge timestamp.

+period = 25.0 → Default VCO period is 25ns, i.e., 40 MHz frequency.

+CLK <= 0; → Initialize the output clock to 0.

+This sets the starting conditions of the PLL simulation.

+Clock Toggling (VCO Behavior)
+always @(CLK or ENb_VCO) begin if (ENb_VCO == 1'b1) begin
+      #(period / 2.0);
+      CLK <= (CLK === 1'b0);
+   end
+   else if (ENb_VCO == 1'b0) begin
+      CLK <= 1'b0;
+   end
+   else begin
+      CLK <= 1'bx;
+   end
+end

+This always block toggles the CLK output to simulate the VCO.

+ENb_VCO == 1 → VCO enabled, clock toggles at period/2 delay.

+#(period / 2.0); → Wait half a period before toggling the clock.

+CLK <= (CLK === 1'b0); → If CLK was 0, set to 1; else set to 0 (toggles).

+ENb_VCO == 0 → VCO disabled, hold CLK at 0.

+else → If ENb_VCO is unknown (x), CLK is set to unknown 1'bx.

+Essentially, this simulates a free-running oscillator controlled by ENb_VCO and the current period.

+Reference Clock Edge Processing always @(posedge REF) begin if (lastedge > 0.0) begin
+      refpd = $realtime - lastedge;
+      // Adjust period towards 1/8 the reference period
+      //period = (0.99 * period) + (0.01 * (refpd / 8.0));
+      period =  (refpd / 8.0) ;
+   end
+   lastedge = $realtime;
+end

+This block adjusts the VCO period based on the reference clock, simulating phase-locking behavior.

+@(posedge REF) → Triggered on each rising edge of REF.

+if (lastedge > 0.0) → Skip the first edge because there’s no previous timestamp yet.

+refpd = $realtime - lastedge; → Calculate the period of the reference clock. $realtime gives the simulation time in ns.

+period = (refpd / 8.0); → Sets the VCO period to 1/8th of the reference period, i.e., this PLL multiplies the reference frequency by 8.

+The commented line //period = (0.99 * period) + (0.01 * (refpd / 8.0)); would have been a smoother approach (exponential averaging) to prevent abrupt frequency jumps.

+lastedge = $realtime; → Update timestamp for next edge calculation.

+This is the core PLL “locking” mechanism: it adjusts the output clock period to match a multiple of the reference clock.

 </details>

 ---